Hypernetworks: cluster synchronisation is a higher-order effect: Introduction

 with $F$ satisfying \eqref{strongerinvariance}.
 One quickly checks that the synchrony space $\{y_0=y_1\}$ is invariant under the flow of all systems of the form \eqref{linearbecomesclassical}. \end{ex}

-It is known that the patterns of robust synchrony of a classical (dyadic) coupled cell network are completely determined by its linear admissible maps, see \cite{Golubitsky.2005, Aguiar.2014}. \Cref{ex:firstexample} shows that this is not true for hypernetwork systems.
-We shall investigate this phenomenon in detail in this paper.

 \paragraph{Background} Systems of interacting dynamical units are prevalent in nature, whether it is the coordinated activity of neurons in the brain, interacting species in ecology, or opinion building in social networks.
 To investigate interconnected systems mathematically, one studies \emph{network dynamical systems}---coupled (nonlinear) maps or differential equations that describe individual units and their interactions.
-These systems behave vastly different from systems without an underlying connection structure.
-Among the most striking phenomena observed in network dynamical systems are \emph{(cluster) synchronisation}---some or all cells evolve identically---and unusual bifurcation behaviour.
+These systems behave vastly different from systems without an underlying connection structure with some of the most striking phenomena being \emph{(cluster) synchronisation}---some or all cells evolve identically---and unusual bifurcation behaviour.

 A prominent method to define dynamical systems that respect network structure is the \emph{groupoid formalism} developed by Golubitsky, Stewart, and collaborators \cite{Golubitsky.2004,Golubitsky.2006}, and Field \cite{Field.2004}.
 It allows to translate structural features of the network into dynamical properties using algebraic tools that can be summarized using the language of \emph{graph fibrations} \cite{DeVille.2015} and \emph{quiver representations} \cite{Nijholt.2020}.
-Specifically, network dynamical systems are modelled by coupled cell systems as exemplified by the system in \eqref{linearbecomesclassical}.
-Key results in this field include the classification of \emph{robust} patterns of synchrony---i.e., dynamically invariant, independent of the governing functions; compare to \Cref{ex:firstexample}---and the observation that these are determined already by linear systems (e.g. \cite{Stewart.2003,Golubitsky.2005,Kamei.2009,Aguiar.2011,Aguiar.2014,Aguiar.2018}), the classification of generic bifurcations in terms of the network structure (e.g. \cite{Soares.2018,nijholt2019center,Aguiar.2019c,Gandhi.2020,vonderGracht.2022}), as well as insights into real world problems (e.g. \cite{Golubitsky.1999c,Diekman.2013,Golubitsky.2017b}) with no claim of this list being complete.
+Key results in this field include the classification of \emph{robust} patterns of synchrony---i.e., dynamically invariant, independent of the governing functions; compare to \Cref{ex:firstexample}---which are determined by linear systems (e.g. \cite{Aguiar.2011,Aguiar.2014,Aguiar.2018, Golubitsky.2005,Kamei.2009,Stewart.2003}), the classification of generic bifurcations in terms of the network structure (e.g. \cite{Aguiar.2019c,Gandhi.2020,vonderGracht.2022,nijholt2019center,Soares.2018}), as well as insights into real world problems (e.g. \cite{Diekman.2013,Golubitsky.2017b,Golubitsky.1999c}) with no claim of this list being complete.